Emily3403/isisdl/README.md

 `isisdl` will run on any python interpreter that is >= 3.8.

-If you do not have access to python, there is also a standalone executable, which will run on any Linux distribution and Windows version.
+If you do not have access to Python, there is also a standalone executable, which will run on any Linux distribution and Windows version (with their respective binaries).

 There are also a variety of tests that ensure everything is working properly across all platforms.